mikefowler/mikefowler.github.io/_posts/2012-08-14-efficient-theming-with-sass.md

 Inline your @media queries
 -------------------------

 This concept has [been written about before](/thoughts/passing-content-to-mixins-in-sass/), but it's worth mentioning here and expanding upon a bit.
 First, an example.
 Below we have the beginnings of a file structure for a responsive design.
-Simplified, yes, but bare with me.
+Simplified, yes, but bear with me.
 Individual sections are defined for different areas of the page, segmented by docblock-style comments.
 We're using a custom mixin for our responsive queries, passing content in via ```@content``` blocks.
 Everything looks great.

 ``` scss